80bots/80bots/README.md

 If you decide to use default configuration, verify that all specified ports are not used, otherwise you may easily redefine them in the abovementioned parameters

+#### SERVICE APP CONFIG
+- `TUNNEL_SERVICE` - The name of the service you want to use to start the tunnel: `ngrok` or `serveo`.

+This configuration is a key configuration for starting Ngrok container.

 #### NGROK APP CONFIG
 - `NGROK_AUTH` - Authentication key for Ngrok account.